- See also: Images of the Mountain's men

-The Mountain's men refers to the men who ride with Ser Gregor Clegane, the Mountain That Rides.
-They are a dangerous, unsavory bunch.
-They are all hard-eyed, hard mouthed men; according to Jaime Lannister they would have to be to ride beside a man like the Mountain.
+The Mountain's men are a dangerous, unsavory bunch.
+They are all hard-eyed, hard mouthed men; according to Ser Jaime Lannister they would have to be to ride beside a man like the Mountain.

 A Game of Thrones

-Thereafter, the Mountain's men join Lord Tywin's host as it marches through the Riverlands, eventually fighting in the Lannister vanguard on the left flank of the Battle of the Green Fork.
-After the battle, Lord Tywin withdraws to Harrenhal but leaves the Mountain's men and others to raid in the Riverlands.
+Thereafter, the Mountain's men join Lord Tywin's host as it marches through the riverlands, eventually fighting in the Lannister vanguard on the left flank of the battle on the Green Fork.
+After the battle, Lord Tywin withdraws to Harrenhal but leaves the Mountain's men and others to raid in the riverlands.

 A Clash of Kings

 As the band is foraging and raiding they capture and question various smallfolk.
 Amongst the people they capture are Hot Pie, Gendry and, Arya Stark of Winterfell, although they are oblivious to her true identity.
 Arya quickly comes to know Gregor’s men and their various personality quirks.
 Gregor and his men take their surviving prisoners to serve Lord Tywin Lannister at Harrenhal.

 Tywin sends Gregor and his men to destroy Lord Roose Bolton's northern host.
 During this time, they skirmish several times with the brotherhood without banners, and lose four men to Beric Dondarrion’s night raids before returning to Harrenhal, taking up residence in the Wailing Tower.